miniBill/witch-awakening/DLCs/ElementalHarmony/Races.md

 - Mana capacity: Low
 - Mana rate: High

 Gabions have been forming for as long as mortals have harnessed the wind and dreamed of flight, forming in other worlds as echoes of particular sailboats, kites, or windmills that became especially loved or treasured.
 The wind blows between their thin lattice skeletons and against the cloth of their skin and clothes, and they can let it blow them away or stay grounded and heavy as they wish.
-They are born adults and don't age.
+They are born adults and don’t age.

 A broken or dead gabion must be taken into the sky, completely out of contact with the ground or a building, and left flying for a full day, enough to fill their mana capacity ten times over, and the body will repair itself.